puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 # UniConfig Shell

-UniConfig shell is a Command Line Interface for Uniconfig.
-Accessible over SSH, it allows users to interact with Uniconfig features including:
+UniConfig shell is a command-line interface for Uniconfig.
+Accessible over SSH, it allows users to interact with Uniconfig features including the following:

 * reading operational data of devices
 * manipulating device configuration
 * manipulating configuration templates
-* manipulating data stored in unistore
+* manipulating data stored in Unistore
 * invoking device or UniConfig operations
 * manipulating global UniConfig settings

-Uniconfig shell is model driven and thus its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available
+As Uniconfig shell is model-driven, its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available
 RPC/action operations).

 ## Configuration